femelo/stability-ai-api/README.md

-# stability-ai-api
+# Stability AI API

-A small API wrapper to interact with the Stability AI API
+A small API wrapper to interact with the Stability AI API.